 This can be a valuable tool for keeping your music tidy on your hard drive.

 Then your iTunes library and playlists will appear in the crate list in your Serato Software.

 iTunes is the media player of choice for many people, and a natural companion product for Serato Software.
 Whether you've been using iTunes already and are now looking into using your iTunes library within Serato, or if you're new to both and want to find out about the most common way of putting your music from CD into Serato, iTunes offers a very straightforward and simple way of doing the most common tasks for the digital DJ.

 Why can't I see my Apple Music Files in Serato DJ?

-Apple Music is a music streaming service that is exclusive to iTunes and IOS devices.
-Songs from Apple Music are DRM protected, and won't be playable in any other software.
-This is why songs from Apple Music don't show in Serato DJ.
+Files from the Apple Music streaming service, that is exclusive to iTunes and iOS devices, are not supported in Serato DJ.
+Files from the Apple Music streaming service are DRM protected, and won't be playable in any other software, hence why these files do not show in Serato DJ software.

 A full list of supported file types can be found here.